joshuaeckroth/csci221-website/lecture/makefiles.markdown

 `foo.cpp` nor `bar.cpp` need to be recompiled.
 This is because they do not `#include` anything from `main.cpp` (not even recursively from their `#include`'s).

-When we have larger projects, it is much more efficient to compile only the modified files rather than all files. `Makefiles` let us define these dependencies and rebuild our project with simple commands.

 ## Example Makefile